ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/UbuntuImages.md

 <div class= "bullets">

-Boot the system with the SD card placed in the slot located on the carrier, once booted you will see the login screen.
+Boot the system with the SD card placed in the slot located on the carrier.
+Once booted, you will see the login screen.

 <img src="UbuntuImages.assets\Screenshot_1.png" alt="logo" style="zoom:100%; margin-left: auto; margin-right: auto; display: block;" />

-Ubuntu of different versions (16.04/18.04) is not available for download but has to be compiled by the user himself, please follow [the steps](HowToBuildUbuntu.html) in “build your OS” to do this.
+Ubuntu of different versions (16.04/18.04) is not available for download but has to be compiled by the user himself.
+Please follow [the steps](HowToBuildUbuntu.html) in “build your OS” to do this.

 **Note**: Make sure the boot loader on the carrier board is set according to the SD card or eMMC as you boot
 <img src="YoctoImages.assets\Boot_loader.png" alt="logo" style="margin-left: auto; margin-right: auto; display: block;" />